 - Water — To measure the water, use a liquid measuring cup.
 A warm water temperature is helpful to this recipe; it keeps the solid fat warm (instead of congealing) but isn’t too hot (which isn’t good for the baking soda).
 I chose to create this recipe with water instead of milk to create a less expensive and easier to source recipe.

 - Coconut oil or butter — If you’re Vegan or dairy-free, choose coconut oil.
 Otherwise, I like to use Kerrygold butter.
 Solid melted fat adds moisture to this bread and helps to create the right “crumb”.
+(Update: Some readers have had fine success also using avocado oil, or similar natural oils.)

 - Liquid sweetener — I suggest maple syrup in the recipe below.
 But you may also use brown rice syrup or agave, if you prefer.